Modified date: November 2, 2022

-Legends Golf – One of The Best Deals in Myrtle Beach
+Legends Golf – Myrtle Beach

 The debate still continues today as to which course is the most challenging..many say Moorland is the most Challenging because of raised greens however there are golfers who disagree and say that the Parkland course is by far the best and most challenging.
 And there are other golfers that say Parkland was the hardest but Moorland was their favorite.
 But the only way to really know is to play them your self!
 Legends offers some of the best golf in Myrtle Beach.
 Book a tee-time at one or all legends courses and find out which course your like best.

 Legend Golf Resort in the heart of Myrtle Beach a popular stay and play with exceptional golf and courses steps away.

 Three on-resort courses and Two other Legends courses about 40 mins from Resort.
 Each course has it’s own personality offering its own unique feel and challenges.